 Bear Creek Park in Surrey is home to a miniature train that typically operates on and off between February and December each year.

 During October there are two different Halloween-themed rides for visitors to enjoy.
 Both rides share the same track, which takes about 10 minutes from start to finish.
-The Pumpkin Train is geared towards children offering a family-friendly ride through a decorated forest.
-The Halloween Scream Train, on the other hand, is recommended for individuals aged twelve and older who seek a scarier experience!
+The Pumpkin Train offers children a family-friendly ride through a decorated forest.
+The Halloween Scream Train, on the other hand, provides a scarier experience for individuals aged 12 and older.

-In 2025, the daytime train operates from October 1 to October 31, whereas the scary train starts on October 10 and runs until November 2.
-Continue reading below for more information regarding both trains, including their hours of operation and admission costs in 2025.
+The daytime train last year operated from October 1st to October 31st, whereas the scary train started on October 10th and ran until November 2nd.
+Continue reading below for more information regarding both trains, including their hours of operation and admission costs.

 Halloween Pumpkin Train